 WHAT ARE THE M.ENG.
 IN ENGINEERING MANAGEMENT ADMISSION REQUIREMENTS?

 Stevens’ online engineering management master’s program attracts applicants from various academic and professional backgrounds.
-However, most have degrees in engineering disciplines or STEM fields and have taken courses in statistics and calculus.
+However, while not part of engineering management requirements, most have degrees in engineering disciplines or STEM fields and have taken courses in statistics and calculus.
 The ideal applicant graduated with an undergraduate GPA of 3.0 or higher but has been out of school for three to five years.
 During that time, they have amassed work experience in disciplines such as civil engineering, industrial engineering, mechanical engineering, electrical engineering or software engineering.
 Their reasons for pursuing the M.Eng. in Engineering Management may vary, but they all share the same drive and ambition.

 HOW TO APPLY TO THE ONLINE ENGINEERING MANAGEMENT MASTER’S PROGRAM

 M.Eng.EM applicants apply using the Stevens Institute of Technology’s online application for graduate study.
-Gathering the required application materials — two letters of recommendation, unofficial transcripts from bachelor’s degree and graduate programs attended and TOEFL/IELTS/DUOLINGO scores for international applicants — plus the optional materials can be an overwhelming experience.
+Gathering the engineering management requirements for application materials — two letters of recommendation, unofficial transcripts from bachelor’s degree and graduate programs attended and TOEFL/IELTS/DUOLINGO scores for international applicants — plus the optional items can be an overwhelming experience.
 Stevens doesn’t require applicants to submit materials in a single sitting, however.
 The application portal saves all information and materials in real time, and the university only reviews completed applications.
-Applicants can add new information or make changes to their applications as many times as necessary before finalizing their applications.
+Applicants can add new information or make changes to their applications as many times as necessary before finalizing their applications to fulfill the engineering management requirements.

-In the past, younger professionals applying to the M.Eng. in Engineering Management program submitted GRE or GMAT scores with their applications.
+In the past, younger professionals applying to the M.Eng. in Engineering Management program submitted GRE or GMAT scores with their applications as part of the engineering management requirements.
 Applicants with three or more years of relevant corporate engineering experience could request waivers or submit optional GRE or GMAT scores if they felt those scores showcased their strengths.
 However, due to the impacts of COVID-19 on testing centers, Stevens Institute of Technology has temporarily waived the GRE/GMAT requirement.

 WHEN IS THE BEST TIME TO APPLY TO THE M.ENG.EM PROGRAM?